BLOG

 Sometimes it happens spontaneously.

-No planning was behind this sketch.
+No planning was behind this one.

 I think it turned out to be whatever it was supposed to become.